White Oak Conservation

 White Oak Conservation, which is part of Walter Conservation, is a 17,000 acre conservation center in northeastern Florida.
-It has long been dedicated to the conservation and care of endangered and threatened species, including rhinoceros, okapi, bongo antelope, zebras, dama gazelles, and cheetahs.
+It is dedicated to the conservation of endangered and threatened species, including Indian rhinoceros, southern white rhinoceros, south-central black rhinoceros (also known as southern black rhinoceros), Asian elephants, giraffes, okapi, bongo antelope, zebras, dama gazelles, and cheetahs.

-White Oak partners with wildlife agencies here and abroad.
-In the United States, White Oak collaborates with federal and state agencies on species recovery and release efforts for Florida panthers, Florida grasshopper sparrows, Mississippi sandhill cranes and whooping cranes.
-In addition to native species, eighteen endangered and critically endangered species have a safe haven in spacious, natural enclosures at White Oak.

 Through Walter Conservation, the Walter family conserves rare species and wild places around the world.
 Efforts include improving the quality of life of individual animals, recovering rare species, restoring ecosystems, and protecting wilderness areas.
 Thus far, their philanthropy protects important areas in North America and Africa, protecting important wild populations of African elephants, rhinos, lions, and many other species.
 The Walter Conservation approach is to protect and preserve large wild areas, provide wildlife security and management, to collaborate with local residents and host-country governments, and to invest in sustainable enterprises.

 White Oak is well known in the conservation and zoo communities for its rhinoceros, cheetah, and okapi (a rare giraffe relative) programs and for its support of conservation in Africa, Asia, and the United States.

-History of White Oak Plantation

-The earliest recorded history of White Oak Plantation dates back to April 16, 1768, when the British governor of Florida gave land along the St. Marys River through a land grant to Andrew Way, his deputy surveyor of lands.
-Three years later, Jermyn Wright, also a recipient of a land grant on the St. Marys, purchased Way's property.

-The plantation produced timber and was home to food stores for naval vessels using the river.
-After removing the stands of cypress from the property's swampy areas, Wright also began to cultivate rice, establishing the southernmost rice plantation on the Atlantic coast.

-By 1833, Zephaniah Kingsley, a pre-Civil War agricultural baron, had become the plantation's owner.
-In 1842, White Oak Plantation was purchased by Abraham Bessent, a shopkeeper in nearby St. Marys, Georgia.
-The sale included extensive machinery and 118 slaves, 109 whose names were recorded on the deed.